I Am A:

 The Outstanding Alumni Chapter Program Award recognizes an alumni chapter for an exceptional program or event that makes a positive image of themselves while being looked upon by the community, nearby college campuses, and Delta Chi chapters and colonies.
 The award recipient is selected based on a narrative explaining their efforts and how they have made an impact in their community, detailing their program or event, and how it enhanced the Fraternity experience.

-The Outstanding Alumni Chapter Member Award recognizes an outstanding member of an alumni chapter who best exemplifies the ideals of a Delta Chi.
-Award recipients are selected based on a narrative explaining how the alumni chapter member goes above and beyond within the Alumni Chapter, how they exemplify the values of a Delta Chi, and how they make an impact to the greater International Fraternity.
+The Outstanding Alumni Chapter Member Award recognizes an outstanding member of an alumni chapter who best exemplifies the ideals of Delta Chi.
+Award recipients are selected based on a narrative explaining how the alumni chapter member goes above and beyond within the Alumni Chapter, how they exemplify the values of Delta Chi, and how they impact the greater International Fraternity.

 Alumni Chapter members are encouraged to submit nominations for Individual Alumni & Friends of the Fraternity Awards.
 Alumni Chapters should heavily consider submitting nominations for: